December 17, 2024

 fair use.
 (See Professional Pointer: Brand Management in the

-Metaverse – A Roadmap for Retailers).
-At last, if
+Metaverse – A Roadmap for Retailers

 Nike’s solicitation to add claims is allowed, the court will probably